dickhardt/email-verification-protocol/README.md

     "john.doe@mydomain.example" // is this useful though?
 Browser can learn which emails by calling accounts_endpoint );
 ```
+> Exploring doing this declaratively with HTTP headers and/or HTML metadata

 3. The browser checks if the following DNS records exists: